 What makes the best Canada VPN?

-At the top of that pile is ExpressVPN.
+At the top of the pile is ExpressVPN.
 Pretty much the best service for absolutely any job, it’s got an audited no-logging policy, reliably swift connections all over the world, and it can access just about any streaming service you want.
 However, below we’re going to run down the top five Canada VPN options so you can choose for yourself.

 1. ExpressVPN – the only Canada VPN you need